-Before to start your genealogy research in Termini Imerese, we suggest you to read our tips for your search.
-They are useful to search in Sicilia and in Termini Imerese too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Sicilia and of course in Termini Imerese too!

-It could be important to know if the last name you are investigating is a frequent surname in Termini Imerese.
-As more your surname is common in Termini Imerese, as more it could be difficult to find the exact family branches in Termini Imerese archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Termini Imerese.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Termini Imerese archives, expecially if you have not exact dates.